SirNonam3/fast-alpr/docs/quick_start.md

     ocr_model="global-plates-mobile-vit-v2-model",
 )

-# The "assets/test_image.png" can be found in repo root dit
+# The "assets/test_image.png" can be found in repo root dir
 # You can also pass a NumPy array containing cropped plate image
 alpr_results = alpr.predict("assets/test_image.png")
 print(alpr_results)